cboecking/goa-design-base/README.md

 4) Update your controller (ex: account.go) to update the database based on the routing actions: see the [Sample Goa Project](https://github.com/cboecking/gorma-sample)

 ### Feedback
 I hope this helps!
-Let me know if you have feedback @ chuck@chuboe.com.
+Let me know if you have feedback: chuck@chuboe.com.